bencodezen/vuepress-blog-boilerplate/docs/learn/README.md

 Everything is already configured for favicons on your page.
 All you need to do is:

-1. Use [favicon-generator.org](https://www.favicon-generator.org/) to generate the appropriate files for favicons
+1. Use [Favicon Generator](https://realfavicongenerator.net/) to generate the appropriate files for favicons
+	- And if you're wondering, I just used the default settings for this boilerplate
 2. Replace all the files in `./src/.vuepress/public` and your favicon should just show up!

 ::: tip